Workspaces

 -

-The jobs are uploaded to the Server and the Workspace appears in the Home tab with a status of Checked in.
+The jobs are uploaded to the Server and the workspace is deleted.

 You cannot export duplicate job names.